 What’s new in tiling?
-A substance that is actually very, very old.
-For centuries, installation of natural stone tile has been used by human beings to embellish their homes.
+A material that is actually very, very old.
+For centuries, installation of all natural stone tile has been used by human beings to embellish their homes.
 And with good reason.
 This kind of tile is strikingly beautiful, as well as durable and fire safe.
-Be aware, however, that one of the traits of natural stone, as opposed to ceramic or glass tiles, is that they exhibit variations of color and thickness.
+Be aware, however, that one trait of natural stone, as opposed to ceramic or glass tiles, is that it exhibits variations of color and thickness.
 Every stone tile is unique in its appearance and therefore, careful matching is required.

 5 Popular Types of Stone for Tile

 There are five types of stone which are widely used in tile manufacture for residential purposes: marble, granite, slate, limestone, and basalt.
 Each kind has its own idiosyncratic look and features, due to where and how it was originally formed.
 Take these distinctions into account to help you select a suitable type of natural stone tile to install in your home.

 Marble is a type of metamorphic rock, the result of the intense pressure on limestone or dolomite.
 Although marble may be pure white in hue, it is often exquisitely veined with lovely earthy colors, due to minerals that were present at the time it was formed.
 This type of stone is relatively compact, making it easy to cut into tiles and to work with.
 Marble natural stone tile is frequently used for floors, walls (both indoors and out), and fireplaces, as well as countertops and backsplashes if it has first been honed and sealed to reduce its porosity.